MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/network-capacity-exceeded.md

 **Restore the asset:** [Verify that the data](https://docs.microsoft.com/azure/databox/data-box-deploy-picked-up#verify-data-upload-to-azure) is available in the storage account.
 If so, you can use the data as a blob or in Azure Files.
 If the data is a VHD/VHDX file, you can convert the file to managed disks.
 Those managed disks can then be used to instantiate a virtual machine, which creates a replica of the original on-premises asset.

-**Synchronization:** If synchronization of drift is a requirement for a migrated asset, you can use one of the third-party partner solutions to synchronize the files, until the asset is restored.
+**Synchronization:** If synchronization of drift is a requirement for a migrated asset, you can use one of the third-party partner solutions to synchronize the files until the asset is restored.

 ## Optimize and promote process changes